coterahq/learn-era-by-example/README.md

 In the practice of test-driven development, the guiding principle is often summarized as "red, green, refactor."
 This means first creating a test that fails upon execution (indicated by red), then adjusting the code until the test succeeds (signified by green), and finally examining and improving the code's structure or clarity (refactoring).

-For thee examples, you will need to run the test and see it fail (red), make the test pass (green), then take a moment and reflect upon the test to see what it is teaching you and improve the code to better communicate its intent (refactor).
+For these examples, you will need to run the test and see it fail (red), make the test pass (green), then take a moment and reflect upon the test to see what it is teaching you and improve the code to better communicate its intent (refactor).

 Normally the flow looks like this: